benedictfoo/Listening-Refuge/src/content/blog/2025/blackpumasblack-moon-rising/index.md

 ## Black Pumas—Black Moon Rising

-This is a memorable song I heard during my journey of mental and emotional recovery.
-It is one of the few songs that have stuck with me over the past few years.
+This song is quite memorable to me.
+I heard it during my journey of mental and emotional recovery.
+However, the song means something different now than it did before.

 The song starts with a drum fill- it sounds like one of those Looney Tunes or Tom and Jerry sound effects.
-I am not sure what it is; it made me chuckle a bit and also caught my attention.
-Swiftly enters a slower, steadier soundscape of tight, steady drums and soulful, conviction-filled vocals, laid-back electric guitar, and keyboard.
+Then, swiftly enters a slower, steadier soundscape of tight, steady drums and soulful, conviction-filled vocals, laid-back electric guitar, and clean melodic keyboard lines.
 The song then progresses with a repeating melodic string synth hook that sounds pleasant and, interestingly, tastefully retro.
 Together, the song as a whole evokes a haunting, sombre atmosphere of passion and desire.

-The song to me seems to be about a woman dressed in black who represents the object of the man's desire.
-She appears to come back from the dead once every black moon, around every 100 years.
-Isn’t that rather creepy?
-What good could come from meeting with such a person?
-The woman eventually breaks his heart.
-I assume she leaves after the black moon, so it seems pointless to dedicate so much time to fleeting desires.
-But the man is so lost in his desires that he cannot think badly of the situation he landed in.
-The man seems to be in a limbo, and just consumed with desire, with nothing else to do
+The song seems to be about a woman dressed in black who rises from the dead once every black moon, around every hundred years.
+The man is obsessed with this woman and wants to be with her.
+Is it wise to chase after such a person who appears only in such an unholy night?
+Is she even a person?

+The man eagerly waits for the woman's appearance at any moment now.
+He is filled with ecstasy when she arrives.
+He enjoys every moment around her, even as the song quietly fades away.
+Does the man fade away with the song, or is he cursed to stay like this forever?
+Hopefully, the woman will disappear, and the man can continue with his life.

 Years ago, when I first listened to it, I could relate to having strong desires for things-that was what drew me into the song back then.
+It is exhilarating to chase after things that are unknown, mysterious, and full of boundless possibilities.

 However, recently this song felt different.
-It makes me feel sad because it reminds me of succumbing to desire, wasting so much precious time.
-It is really foolish, and I need to remind myself not to focus on things that bring fleeting moments of good that won’t last and will bring us to ruin.
+It makes me feel sad because it reminds me of my past.
+I was walking down paths with no destination, chasing the wrong things.
+I turned my life around when I let go of the wrong motivations and focused on my growth as a better person.

-I would like to conclude with an interesting analogy I have heard recently.
-Our desires are like fire.
-If we succumb to it, through our actions or thoughts, it is as if we are pouring gasoline onto the flame, and we will get burned.
+Our desires are like a fire inside us.
+If we give in to harmful desires, it is as if we are pouring gasoline onto the flame, and we will get burned.